aaddyy227/task-manager/README.md

    cd task-manager
    ```

-2. **The program will initialize the database automatically, with the "schema.sql" from resources.
+2.1 **The program will initialize the database automatically, with the "schema.sql" from resources.**
+2.2 **You can import the populated sql from resources in your database if you want**

 3. **Configure the application:**